binerogroup/documentation/_sources/storage/storage-types.rst.txt

 Storage types
 =============

 By storage type, we refer to the media used to store data.
-Binero cloud has three main storage types, namely SSD, HDD and NVMe.
+Binero cloud has two main storage types, namely SSD (flash) and HDD (mechanical).

 You are able to :doc:`retype <retype-a-volume>` a volume later on if you are using either SSD or HDD (to the other type).